A. Creating an Account & Account Settings

 What is the Assetz Capital Provision Fund?

-In a situation where Lenders vote to accept a proposal from a borrower for debt forgiveness when there is a clear alternative that offers the prospect of full recovery of Lenders' funds, the Provision Fund will not normally cover losses for those individual Lenders who voted to accept that loss.
-Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund irrespective of a majority decision to take a loss.
+Separately, in a situation where lenders vote to accept a proposal from a borrower for debt forgiveness when there is a clear alternative that offers the prospect of full recovery of lenders' funds, the Provision Fund will not normally cover losses for those individual lenders who voted to accept that loss.
+Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund.

 How is the Provision Fund funded?